TrainLoop/evals/scripts/bump/README.md

 ## Important Notes

 - The release file **must** exist before running the bump script
+- The release file **must** start with `Summary: <message>`
-- The first line of the release file (cleaned of markdown) is used for the git commit message
+- The summary is used for the git commit message and tag
+- Release files are committed as part of the version bump
 - Release files should be markdown formatted for best readability
-- The release files are checked into version control